One of the words I’ve been trying to live by lately is CURATE.

 Just as I was contemplating all of this, a few weeks ago I heard something that led me to think about this strategy in an even more meaningful way, which is really the lesson I want to share with you guys this week.

-I was watching a live workshop with Marie Forleo and Hilary Rushford, and Hillary was asking Marie about her decision to trim back her various programs to double-down and solely focus on one big offering: B-school.
-In response, Marie said something that really hit home with me -- she said her gut was telling her to make an intentional choice to go deeper, not necessarily wider.
+I was watching a live workshop with Marie Forleo where she discussed trimming back her business offerings to focus on her one signature program, B-school.
+In explaining this decision, Marie said something that really hit home with me.
+She said her gut was telling her to make an intentional choice to go deeper, not necessarily wider.

 When I sat back and thought of my own business in these terms, I realized that my gut was telling me the same thing.